SealyBoi/TXTChess/README.txt

 /*
 / NOTE Castling is not implemented.
 / NOTE En passant is not implemented.
-/ NOTE Small bug with Checkmate where board will randomly delete pieces while checking for Checkmate.
-/ NOTE Checkmate is not implemented, the game ends when the king is captured.
 */

 / * THIS IS STILL A WORK IN PROGRESS * /